elm-city-craftworks/notes.practicingruby.com/_posts/2013-04-02-ethical-business-precepts.md

 # {{ page.title }}

-1. Avoid bullshit in all its forms
+1. Steer clear of bullshit in all its forms
 2. Serve needs and desires, not cravings
 3. Prefer win-win deals over zero-sum games
 4. Avoid harmful actions, even profitable ones